How to perform your best in your school leaver programme interview

 If you do find yourself facing a panel, make sure you know who’s who and who does what.
 Direct your response to whoever asked the question, but make sure you make brief eye contact with the others as well.

 You may be asked to give a presentation when you come in for interview.
-For example, candidates for Deloitte’s BrightStart scheme who are invited to a final interview are also asked to give a five-minute presentation to a senior member of staff, which will be followed by ten minutes of questioning.
+For example, candidates for Deloitte’s BrightStart scheme who are invited to a final interview are also asked to give a five-minute commercial awareness presentation to a senior member of staff, which will be followed by ten minutes of questioning.
 You’ll be given the presentation topic before you come in for the final interview, so you’ll have time to prepare.

 These tips will help you with your presentation: